Adventures in Open Source

 Enabling Ergonomics 🚐 and Performance 🏎

-Frameworks like Ember and Glimmer are constantly attempting to walk a fine line between runtime performance and developer ergonomics.
-If we lean too heavily towards developer ergonomics we ship a bunch of extra code which hurts runtime performance, but if we lean too much in the direction of runtime performance
+Frameworks like Ember [https://emberjs.com] and Glimmer [https://glimmerjs.com] are constantly attempting to walk a fine line between runtime performance and developer ergonomics.
+If we lean too heavily towards developer ergonomics we ship a bunch of extra code which hurts runtime performance, but if we lean too much

 Ember CLI